CormacKinsella/python-data-science/README.md

 *python-dashboards.ipynb*

->What are dashboards, the Dash package for Python, deploying to cloud
+>Dashboard overview, the Dash package for Python, deploying to cloud